aspleym/TMM4275-Assignment-2/README.md

 - Change color on the trajectory depending on whether or not the welding robot is welding, or just moving.
 This information can already be returned from the pathfinding algorithm.
 - Improve DFA file to optimize construction time in NX.

 We have no further plans for this school project.
-Until there are changes to our roadmap, this project will have no maintenance of the code as of 19.
-February 2021.
+Until there are changes to our roadmap, this project will have no maintenance of the code as of 26.
+Mars 2021.

 ## File structure